Coronavirus Updates for Cancer Center Patients and Families

 Our Emergency Department is open.
 Please only visit our Emergency Department if your child is experiencing a true emergency.

-CHOP is actively working to expand the use of video visits and other telehealth options as an alternative to some in-person visits when it is clinically safe and appropriate to do so.
-Details of this plan are being worked out and will be communicated as they are available.
+CHOP has greatly expanded the use of video visits and other telehealth options as an alternative to some in-person visits when it is clinically safe and appropriate to do so.

 Your provider’s office will contact you to discuss options for any upcoming appointments.
 In the meantime, we encourage you to sign in to your MyCHOP account to ensure you can successfully access your account.
 If you have questions, or need to sign up for MyCHOP, please call your provider’s office.